-E-mail Etiquette: I will respond to your e-mail within two business days.
-I will selectively respond to e-mails after 5:00 pm and on the weekends.
+E-mail Etiquette: I will respond to your e-mail within two business days from receipt.
+I will selectively respond to emails after 5:00 pm and on the weekends.
 In addition, I am your professor and expect a certain level of respect when addressed via electronic or face-to-face communiqué.
 Your e-mails should begin with a proper salutation (i.e. Dear/Hello Professor Rios).
-Informal or familiar language (i.e. "Hey," "What's up," or writing text with no salutation or context) should be avoided when addressing your professor.
+Informal or familiar language (i.e. "Hey," "What's up," or writing text with no salutation or context) should beavoided when addressing your professor.
 You should identify yourself and your class.
 Professors teach several sections and are not always familiar with each student, especially in large sections.
-Please include what course you are enrolled in (Example: HIST 1301.156).